c-ehrlich/personal-site-astro/README.md

 ## Dynamic Open Graph Images

 Due to issues with running Vercel edge functions from an Astro app, Open Graph images are generated from a [separate repo](https://github.com/c-ehrlich/personal-site-ogimage) for the time being.
-The API call for fetching the images in located in `BaseHead.astro`.
+The API call for fetching the images is located in `BaseHead.astro`.